 Communicating with the assessor about the evidence they need to capture

 Observing trainees completing on-job tasks and recording what they see

 Validating evidence of a trainee's competence in skills and knowledge relevant to the qualification

-Communicating observations of evidence to assessor
+Communicating observations of evidence to the assessor.

 As an evidence verifier you need to be based in the workplace of the trainee.
 You'll generally be someone who is in a management or supervisory role.
 This means you are both an expert on particular skills and knowledge, and an expert on the workplace requirements.

 Assessors judge whether trainees have the skills and knowledge required to gain nationally-recognised qualifications.
-There are two types of assessor - workplace and roving.

-Senior Assessor Mentors (SAMs) are in place to support the overall robustness and integrity of Skills Active assessor training and registration.
+Senior assessor mentors (SAMs) are in place to support the overall robustness and integrity of Skills Active assessor training and registration.